Parthkarma/SpringMartxUI/README.md

-# 🛒 SpringMartXUI – React E-Commerce Frontend
+# 🛒 SpringMartxUI – React E-Commerce Frontend

 SpringMartXUI is the **React-based frontend** for the **SpringMartX** e-commerce platform.
 It provides an interactive and user-friendly shopping experience, integrating seamlessly with the backend built using **Spring Boot**.